Democrats press FBI director on Epstein files and other takeaways from his testimony to Congress

 Trump on Monday announced with Republican Tennessee Gov. Bill Lee that National Guard troops would be deployed to the city to combat crime and join a special task force in the city comprised of officials from various federal agencies, including the FBI and DEA.

-Lee has said the goal was to “accelerate the positive momentum of Operation Viper,” a federal crime-fighting mission in Memphis.
+Lee has said the goal was to “accelerate the positive momentum of Operation Viper," the crime-fighting mission.

 “You did a good job.
 The police director and the mayor have told me that has been helpful, the FBI working with the police,” Cohen said.
 “They know Miranda rights.
 They know how to do policing, and they do a good job working with the police.”